georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 * Pablo : worked on CoC
 * Desmond : worked on system design
 * Frankie : went through the controller pages and connect them
-* Georgi  : worked on refactoring the code
+* Georgi  : worked on sequence diagrams for the system design,implemented return constraints on the client side,worked on refactoring the code
 * Brice : went through the documentation for refactoring